barteqcz/NanoRDS/doc/fifo_command_list.md

 `ST 0`

 #### `PTY`
-Set the Program Type.
-Used to identify the format the station is broadcasting.
+Set the Program Type (full list [here](https://github.com/barteqcz/MicroRDS/blob/main/doc/pty.md)) Used to identify the format the station is broadcasting.
 Valid range is 0-31.
 Each code corresponds to a Program Type text.

 `PTY 0`